 Raising Cane’s Dipping Sauce

-Raising Cane’s Dipping Sauce has to be one of my new loves.
-It is a tangy, rich sauce that is packed full of flavor, and it is a little tough putting your finger on exactly what it is to make it so special.
-One thing is for certain, you are going to love this copycat Raising Cane’s sauce recipe for your homemade chicken tenders!
+Raising Cane’s Dipping Sauce is tangy, rich, and packed full of flavor.
+Putting your finger on exactly what it is to make it so special is a little tough.
+One thing is for sure, you are going to love this copycat Raising Cane’s sauce recipe for your homemade chicken tenders!
 It also makes a delicious fry sauce too!
+It is so close to the real thing, it’s scary!

-You may not know what exactly a Raising Cane’s is, well if you haven’t been to one it is a place that specializes in chicken tenders and this amazing dipping sauce.
+You may not know what a Raising Cane’s is; well if you haven’t been to one, it is a fast food restaurant specializing in chicken tenders and this fantastic dipping sauce.
 They also have some of the best lemonade around.

-What makes their chicken so special is that it has never been frozen.
-So these folks care about how their food tastes.
+What makes their chicken so unique is that it has never been frozen.
+So, these folks care about how their food tastes.
+All of their food is scratch-made in-house.
+This makes all of their food taste better.

 What is Raising Cane’s Sauce?

-This sauce is pure heaven, it is a dipping sauce that as developed for dipping chicken tenders.
-This sauce has the perfect touch of pepper and spices and it has a bit of acid.
-This combination that is made in heaven is perfect for dipping crispy chicken tenders and French fries.
+This sauce is pure heaven.
+Their signature sauce was developed for chicken tenders.
+This sauce has the perfect touch of pepper and spices, and it has a bit of acid.
+This combination made in heaven is perfect for dipping crispy chicken tenders and French fries.

 What is Cane’s sauce made from?

 This sauce is made from common ingredients you already have in your pantry!
-It is made from mayonnaise, Heinz ketchup, Worcestershire sauce, garlic powder, salt, and freshly ground black pepper.
+It is made from mayo, Heinz ketchup, Worcestershire sauce, garlic powder, salt, and freshly ground black pepper.

 Canes Dipping Sauce

-Today I am focusing on the dipping sauce because it is terribly unique, and I think it also goes great with French fries, on a hamburger, or even as a sandwich spread.
-This sauce is so good that you will want to grab an extra or two when you go there.
+Cane’s dipping sauce is unique, and I think it also goes great with French fries, on a hamburger, or even as a sandwich spread.
+This sauce is so good that you will want to grab some extra sauce there.

-But if you don’t live near a Raising Cane’s restaurant or want to make a batch of this tasty sauce to have plenty for your meals, this copycat recipe is for you.
+But if you don’t live near a Raising Cane’s restaurant or want to make a batch of this yummy sauce to have plenty for your meals, this copycat recipe is for you.

-I don’t know about you, but I am often utterly fascinated by the dipping sauces that are served when I go out to eat.
+I don’t know about you, but I am often utterly fascinated by the dipping sauces served when I eat.
 To me, this is what makes a restaurant dining experience unique.

-I don’t always go to the trouble to make a fancy dipping sauce when I cook a meal at home.
+I don’t always go to the trouble of making a fancy dipping sauce when I cook a meal at home.
 But this sauce is worth making.
-It is the perfect sauce for dipping chicken fingers and French fries.
+It is the perfect sauce for dipping fried chicken fingers, chicken nuggets, French fries, Texas toast, and veggies.

 Copycat Raising Cane’s Sauce Recipe Ingredients